JunweiPan3013/iknn-HA/README.md

 This function automatically does these things:
   1. drop the extra column (ha_id) of the original table;
   2. drop all tmp tables;
-  3. drop the three triggers that maintains the tmp table and the bins;
+  3. drop the three triggers that maintain the tmp table and the bins;

 ## Q&A
 ### I cannot create hstore extension when importing LPinit.sql.
-  In ubuntu, you need to install the contrib before you create them.
+  In Ubuntu, you need to install the contrib before you create them.

   ~~~
   sudo apt-get install postgresql-contrib-9.4